janzheng/sheetlogger/readme.md

 let customSheet = sheet.setup({
   SHEET_URL: "some custom sheet url",
   logPayload: false, // log the payload back to console?
-  concurrency: 5,    // async-sema concurrency; can go up to 5
   useSqid: false,    // creates a sqid based on timestamp for easy referencing })
 ```